Photon-HDF5/phconvert/README.md

 ### Why phconvert?

-When writing Photon-HDF5 files, phconvert saves you time and protects you against common programming errors that risk to make the file not a valid Photon-HDF5.
+When writing Photon-HDF5 files, phconvert saves you time and protects you against common errors that risk to make the file not a valid Photon-HDF5.
 Also a description is automatically added to each Photon-HDF5 field.
 The descriptions are extracted from a [JSON file](https://github.com/Photon-HDF5/phconvert/blob/master/phconvert/specs/photon-hdf5_specs.json)